 Limitations of the Data: The primary goal for collecting these data is for clinical purposes, rather than for a research study.
-The data content is driven by crew surgeon need - the data may list outcome (e.g. "normal") rather than a specific value, the data may not always be collected for each crew member, or the data may be taken under different circumstances (e.g. an astronaut returning on a Soyuz may have different types of tests or test dates than an astronaut returning on a Shuttle).
+The data content is driven by crew surgeon need for care of a patient.
+Therefore the data may contain numerous gaps compared to a research data set.
+For example, the data may list outcome (e.g. "normal") rather than a specific value, the data may not always be collected for each crew member, or at an expected time point, or the data may be taken under different circumstances (e.g. an astronaut returning on a Soyuz may have different types of tests or test dates than an astronaut returning on a Shuttle).
+Several types of clinical data (e.g. ultrasonography, vision testing, MRI, etc.) require special qualifications to interpret, and thus research teams should include personnel with the requisite expertise before data may be released.
+Information about the medical requirements (MR) for both short-duration and long-duration human spaceflight is available online at http://lsda.jsc.nasa.gov/docs/MRID/MRIDhome.aspx